Last Updated: Dec 20, 2018 Views: 20570

 What web browsers are supported?

-Hoopla supports newer versions of Internet Explorer, Chrome, Firefox, and Safari.
+Hoopla supports newer versions of Chrome, Edge, Firefox, and Safari.
 Some other browsers may work, but those listed have been confirmed to work.
 For best results, please ensure you have the most up-to-date versions of these browsers.

-Widevine is a safe video player that hoopla uses via your web browser to play our video content.
-Widevine is a free add-on for your browser that is owned by Google.
-If you do not already have this installed when you attempt to play a video title in your web browser you will see a notification that will direct you to the Widevine website, from there you simply need to click on Install Now and follow the on screen prompts.
-If you are preparing ahead of time you can go directly to that website yourself at tools.google.com/dlpage/widevine.
+Widevine is a safe video player that hoopla uses via your web browser to play video content.
+Widevine is a free add-on for your browser that is owned by Google; it comes pre-installed on newer web browser.
+If you do not already have this installed when you attempt to play a video title in your web browser, you will see a notification that will direct you to the Widevine website.
+From there, you simply need to click on Install Now and follow the on screen prompts.

 Why can't I access my account?